Our services: Listed Building Surveys

 With our office conveniently located close to the major road networks, we regularly undertake Building Surveys throughout Chester and Cheshire area.
 Our extensive experience working with buildings across the county has enabled us to inspect a huge variety of local property and develop a real understanding of the defects that can affect the various local vernacular styles.

-Old red sandstone cottages and houses are a common sight in parts of Chester and Cheshire.
+Old red sandstone cottages and houses are a common sight in and around parts of Chester.
 To an untrained eye, the stone will look identical, but depending on where it was quarried, some will contain hard pebbles whilst other types will erode more quickly.
 Timber frame buildings are also a common sight in Cheshire and these vary enormously in style and complexity and contain features that are sometimes unique to a particular area.

 Decorative Timber Framing in East Cheshire

 Eroded Cheshire Sandstone containing pebbles.
 West Cheshire

 Soft red and orange handmade Cheshire Bricks compete with the harder ‘Ruabon Reds’ throughout the county producing a vast array of fascinating buildings.
 The use of different coloured bricks to create decorative structural patterns (diapering) is common throughout the county and is often used to create dates and initials.